adeelsohailahmed/library-management-system/README.md

 ## Technical Details
 Front-end written using HTML5, CSS3, JavaScript, jQuery, and BootStrap 4.

 Back-end written in pure PHP (without using any PHP framework).
+Works in both PHP 5.6 and PHP 7.

 The project tries to mimic a simple Model-View-Controller (MVC) architecture.